Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week1_Practice_Set.md

     to look for slow cortical potentials (< 0.5 Hz).
     1. Point out the *specific* step that risks eliminating the desired signal.
-    2. Describe the mathematical rationale using the concept of operators on a space.
-    3. Propose a safer alternative pipeline (two bullet points suffice).

 ---